jameshsu1125/2021-ausu-laptop-ces/readme.md

 ## dom to json

-index dom convert to json pass to react
+index dom convert to json pass into react

 ```html
 <!--